Wadi-e-Hussain

 Wadi-e-Hussain (وادئ حسین, The Valley of Hussain) is a large cemetery situated in the northern part of Karachi, along the Karachi–Hyderabad Motorway.
 It is the first cemetery in Pakistan to have an online presence.

 Wadi-e-Hussain has a dedicated section for children's graves and is a well-known burial site for Shiite Muslims.
 The cemetery is also adorned with special lights on occasions such as Eid al-Fitr, Eid al-Adha and Mid-Sha'ban.

-Blocks

-The graves at the cemetery are divided into approximately ten blocks, some of which are as follows: